Railless: History

 Railless received an order for a batch of 12 double-deck vehicles with covered top decks from Birmingham in 1922.
 Such a large order overstretched the resources of Charles Roe, and the bodywork company was restructured and refinanced to become C H Roe (1923) Ltd. Shorts, who had been making chassis for Railless since 1919, subsequently made the bodywork as well.
 Railless also received a rather unusual order from Shanghai in 1922, for two chassis which were fitted with conventional trolleybus equipment together with a petrol engine and generator, allowing the vehicles to work where there was no overhead wiring.
 They carried electric cranes for lifting heavy loads.
 The traction motors and generators were supplied by English Electric, but the manufacturer of the petrol engine is unknown.
 They also delivered three single-deck vehicles for Bloemfontein and one for Ramsbottom in that year.
 In 1923 they supplied three for the opening of the Ipswich system and four for the opening of the West Hartlepool system.

-In June 1923, Chief Engineer Edward Munro left, to devote more time to his consulting business, and there were no new orders on the books.
+In June 1923, Chief Engineer Edward Munro devoted more time to his consulting business as there were no new orders on the books.
+He continued to design collector equipment, patenting a new version in 1925 for Railless.
 Short Bros bought the rest of the share capital and reorganised the company, with the sales department becoming part of their own sales organisation.
 Shorts then redesigned the trolleybuses, and Railless marketed them.
 Their design incorporated a much lower floor, at only 2 ft 4 in, achieved in part by a new design for the back axle.
 They included brakes on all four wheels, and control by a foot pedal.
 Orders were received for single deck trolleybuses from Southend-on-Sea, Ashton-under-Lyne, Oldham, and West Hartlepool, while double deck vehicles were built for Nottingham, Birmingham and West Hartlepool.
 The Birmingham vehicles were just 14 ft 6 in high, some 8 in lower than previous models, and were fitted with hand controllers rather than foot pedals, since other Birmingham vehicles used that system.
 The double deck model for West Hartlepool was not a success, and was withdrawn after only a year.